 Active-Probation – This is merely a warning status.
 A provider in this status may still offer CEUs for the year.
 The BOC does not require an action or response by the provider at the time of decision.
 It is highly suggested the AP reviews non-compliant items to ensure future programs are adjusted accordingly.
 Note: Athletic Trainers do not see your probation status.
 Providers will see this status when logging into BOC360 .

 A BOC Approved Provider will enter probation immediately upon a BOC decision based on non-compliance.
 This status remains until a successful outcome of a subsequent annual report.
 For example, if a BOC Approved Provider is found to be non-compliant on the annual report in early 2021, the probationary status will remain until the following annual report.
 If the annual report is accepted without any items in non-compliance, status will revert to active in early 2022 upon BOC decision to approve the annual report.

 Expired – Means the provider may not offer Category A CEUs and may not upload programs to the program directory (access is revoked).
 Several conditions will prompt an expired provider status.

 A provider is on probation from a previous year and is found to be non-compliant on a subsequent annual report.

-The annual fee was not paid within the November to December 31 window.
+The annual fee was not paid within the mid-October to December 31 window.

-The annual report was not completed within the November to March 31 window.
+The annual report was not completed within the mid-October to March 31 window.